MartheHilde/Marthe_Hilde_DAB_CA_OCT22FT/README.md

     - "sequelize": "^6.28.0"

 # Environment Variables
-- Might need to change port to "localhost" - local ip is used for my macbook.
-- sequelize@6.28.0
-- mysql2.18.1
-- mysql2 @3.1.0
-- Nodemon
+ADMIN_USERNAME = "YOUR_USERNAME"
+ADMIN_PASSWORD = "YOUR_PASSWORD"
+DATABASE_NAME = "YOUR_DATABASE"
+DIALECT = "mysql"
+DIALECTMODEL = "mysql2"
+PORT = "YOUR_PORT"
+HOST = "YOUR_HOST"
 # Additional Libraries/Packages
 ## Docker
-The Docker Compose file is designed to quickly set up a MySQL database container using the official MySQL Docker Hub image.
+The Docker Compose file is designed to quickly set up a MySQL database container using the latest official MySQL Docker Hub image.
 It includes a named volume for persistent storage of the database files and sets up the root password for the MySQL server.
 It allows you to specify the containers, their dependencies, and the network configuration in a single file, making it easy to manage and deploy complex applications.
 #### Prerequisites